Grazeley Parochial CE (Aided) Primary School

 Tempo is the speed of a piece of music.
 The tempo can change during a piece.
 The tempo describes the pulse or beat of the music.
 Sometimes we use Italian words to describe the tempo such as lento, which means slow, or allegro, which means lively.

 Dynamics are used to describe the volume of one or more notes in a piece of music.
 The dynamic can change gradually or suddenly.
-Symbols known as dynamic markings, based on Italian descriptions, are often used such as f for forte which means ‘strong’ or ‘loud’.
+Symbols known as dynamic markings, based on Italian descriptions, are often used such as for forte which means ‘strong’ or ‘loud’.

 Structure is the overall framework of a piece of music.
 The structure of a song will usually have an introduction, some verses and a chorus.